-All faculty appointed in series II must be provided at least a six-month notification of non-renewal.
+Faculty at the rank of professor shall be given 12 months' notice.
+Associate professor, assistant professor and instructor appointed in series II must be provided at least a sixmonth notification of non-renewal.

 Faculty members shall be eligible for appointment for a term that falls within the range for their rank.
 Appointment to series II are for a specified period of time, are subject to annual reviews, and can be, but are not automatically, renewed an indefinite number of times within the guidelines of MSM.